CP-TSAI/beginner_tutorials/README.md

 ## Overview
-The repo shows the simple publisher/subscriber examples from ROS wiki.
+- The repo shows publisher/subscriber examples from ROS wiki.
-A talker/listener node is demonstrated in the repo to publish and subscribe a custom string message.
+- A talker/listener node is demonstrated to publish and subscribe a custom string message.
+- A service is added to change the published message.

 ## Dependencies
 - Ubuntu Xenial (16.04)
 - ROS Kinetic

 ## How to build
 - Make sure you have a catkin workspace by this [link](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).